mel-langhoff/relational_rails/docs/user_stories.md

 When I visit '/albums/:id'
 Then I see the album with that id including the album's attributes (data from each column that is on the album table)

 [ ] done

-User Story 5, artist albumren Index
+User Story 5, artist album Index

 As a visitor
 When I visit '/artists/:artist_id/albums'
 Then I see each album that is associated with that artist with each album's attributes (data from each column that is on the album table) ActiveRecord

 [ ] done

 User Story 6, artist Index sorted by Most Recently Created